 Surrey, B.C.
 V4N 5C3

 We have held an advisory vote on executive pay every year since 2011 as part of our commitment to strong corporate governance practices and engaging with shareholders.
-Last year, a total of 98,439,207 (97.43%) votes were cast in favor and 2,594,294 (2.57%) votes were cast against our approach to executive compensation.
+We’ve consistently received a strong vote in favour of our approach to executive compensation, and last year, 95.78% of our shareholders voted in support of our approach to executive compensation.
 The human resources committee, as part of its mandate, continuously reviews and adjusts, as appropriate, the executive compensation program to ensure alignment with objectives and support by shareholders.

 For further details on Finning’s Board of Directors or on its governance practices, please refer to Finning’s most recent Management Proxy Circular.